ThatBenKraft/motors/README.md

-# Stepper Motor Driver 🤖
+# Stepper Motor Driver 🤖 (OUT OF DATE AS OF 12/02/23)

 This module allows for the control of a multiple stepper motors.
 It includes functionality for customization of stepping sequence, direction, duration, and speed of motor.
 It was primarily designed around the use of Adafruit's _Stepper Motor Hybrid Bipolar 200.0 Step 350 mA 12VDC_ motor.